177Lu-PSMA-617 and Pembrolizumab in Treating Patients With Metastatic Castration-Resistant Prostate Cancer

-II.
-To quantify the change from baseline in T cell repertoire, circulating T cell subsets, tumor infiltrating lymphocytes, and tumor PD-L1 expression by immunohistochemistry after one priming dose of Lu-PSMA radioligand therapy (RLT).
+- To quantify the change from baseline in T cell repertoire, circulating T cell subsets, tumor infiltrating lymphocytes, and tumor programmed death-ligand 1 (PD-L1) expression by immunohistochemistry after one priming dose of Lu-PSMA radioligand therapy (RLT).

 OUTLINE: Patients are assigned sequentially to 1 of 3 treatment schedules.